HasanAlkheder/TSD-Corpus/README.md

 ## License

-This repository is released under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+This benchmark is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.

+The released evaluation benchmark is provided for academic and non-commercial research purposes with permission from the content provider.
+Commercial use is not permitted.

 You are free to: